mrorigo/ensample/docs/SPEC.md

 ### 2.1 Architectural Principles

-1.  **MDAP-First Reliability:** Every LLM decision processed by `MDAPFlow-MCP` is subjected to MDAP principles unless explicitly overridden by a fast-path directive.
+1.  **MDAP-First Reliability:** Every LLM decision processed by `Ensample` is subjected to MDAP principles unless explicitly overridden by a fast-path directive.
 2.  **Configurable Ensemble:** Supports dynamic configuration of LLM ensembles (mix of models, temperatures, etc.) to optimize for cost, performance, and error decorrelation.
 3.  **Parallel Execution:** Designed to execute multiple LLM calls for ensemble voting in parallel to minimize wall-clock time.
 4.  **Proactive Error Mitigation:** Integrates a Red-Flagging Engine to discard unreliable LLM outputs early, improving the efficiency and accuracy of voting.